-For each of the types of compliance requirements discussed above, Part 3 includes audit objectives and suggested audit procedures, except for Special Tests and Provisions other than those related to the cross-cutting provisions of ARRA.
-As noted above, these Special Tests and Provisions are sufficiently unique to every program that including audit objectives and suggested audit procedures is not practicable.
-Therefore, the auditor will have to develop audit objectives and audit procedures for each identified Special Test and Provision (other than those related to the cross-cutting provisions of ARRA) using the guidance described in Part 3 under Special Tests and Provisions.
+For each of the types of compliance requirements discussed above, Part 3 includes audit objectives and suggested audit procedures, except for Special Tests and Provisions.
+As noted above, Special Tests and Provisions (except for Wage Rate Requirements) are sufficiently unique to every program that including audit objectives and suggested audit procedures is not practicable.
+Therefore, the auditor will have to develop audit objectives and audit procedures for each identified Special Test and Provision (other than those related to Wage Rate Requirements, which are found in Part 4 under 20.001)) using the guidance described in Part 3 under Special Tests and Provisions.